WesleySalesberry/challenge/README.md

 Create a JSON web token key

 add these to the .env file along with your key and uri string.
-The JSON token string can be changes to what ever you want
+The JSON token string can be changed to what ever you want

 ```
 MONGODB_URI=